 |Trading tempo||: Usually 1 signal per day

 The Volatility Break-out strategy in detail

 The L.W.
 Volatility Break-out strategy bases itself on the highest price and the lowest price of the previous trading day.
 These prices are multiplied by 0,25 and added to and subtracted from the opening price.
 This results in Larry Williams’ break-out range.

 This example shows the Larry Williams break-out range.

-The L.W.
-Volatility Break-out strategy uses a target, a stop loss and a time filter.
-The target and the stop loss are both placed at a distance from the entry point which is a multiple of Larry Williams’ break-out range.
-The default setting for both the target and the stop is 2x the size of the break-out range.
+The profit target order and the stop loss order are both placed at a distance from the entry point which is a multiple of the Larry Williams break-out range.
+The default setting for both the profit target and the stop is 2x the size of the break-out range.
 This results in a Return/Risk ratio of 1.